10 Stunning Spots for Sea Kayaking in New Zealand

 1. Abel Tasman

 The most popular activity in the Abel Tasman National Park (well, maybe apart from the Abel Tasman Great Walk) is sea kayaking.
 This national park is all about the coast with its pristine golden sand beaches backed by regenerating native forest.
 With lots of hut accommodation along the coast, it’s a great location to do a multi-day kayaking adventure.
 Otherwise, there are plenty of day options with water taxis taking you to the best kayaking spots.
 Kayaking trips depart from Motueka, Kerikeri and Golden Bay.
 Check out The Sea Kayaking Company and Wilsons to get you started.

 Plus, don’t miss these 10 Amazing Things to Do in the Abel Tasman National Park.

 2. Milford Sound

 Milford Sound was already on your New Zealand bucket list, right?
-One of the awesome ways to experience the towering fiord mountains and obscene amount of waterfalls is by a kayak tour.
+One of the awesome ways to experience the towering fiord mountains and an obscene amount of waterfalls is by a kayak tour.
 Nothing else will make you feel smaller in this grand landscape.
 Book your kayak tour with Roscoe’s Milford Kayaks or Southern Discoveries.

 Plus, don’t miss these 5 Milford Sound Must-Dos.